 The popular British-curriculum Bangkok International Preparatory School is entering a new phase of delivering academic, sporting and extra-curricular opportunities from nursery through to Year 6 at its Sukhumvit 53 campus.

 It’s an exciting time for the well-established Bangkok International Preparatory School, which has been offering a British education to children from nursery through to sixth form for the past 15 years.
 The school opened a new secondary campus in August 2017, which means that Bangkok Prep’s existing campus is now dedicated to the early years and primary school.
-This is good news for parents looking for a place at this sought-after city centre school as there will be an extra 400 places in the primary years.
-What’s more, the now standalone primary school is developing new facilities specifically for students aged three to 11 years.
+This is good news for parents looking for a place at this sought-after city centre school, as there will be an extra 400 places in the primary years.
+What’s more, the now standalone primary school is developing new facilities specifically for students aged 3 to 11 years.

 There’s a strong sense of Britishness here: the majority of teachers are from the UK, the academic year runs from August to June with three terms, and students work towards taking IGCSEs and A Levels at Bangkok Prep’s secondary school.
 An education at Bangkok Prep also features a world languages programme, a strong focus on competitive sport, and eco-friendly initiatives.